microsoft/PowerShellForGitHub/CONTRIBUTING.md

    a pull request for the Wiki changes.

 > This is not currently automated as part of the [Release pipeline](#running-the-release-build)
-> because I don't want to store any credentials/tokens with admin rights to the repo in the pipeline
+> because I don't currently want to store any credentials/tokens with write access to the repo
-> at this time.
+> in the pipeline.

 ----------